An Efficient Membership Inference Attack for the Diffusion Model by Proximal Initialization: Conclusion

 \section{Conclusion}

 In this paper, we propose an efficient membership inference attack method for diffusion models, namely Proximal Initialization Attack (PIA) and its normalized version, PIAN.
-We demonstrate its effectiveness on a continuous-time diffusion model, GradTTS, and a discrete-time diffusion model, DDPM.
-Experimental results indicate that our proposed method can achieve similar AUC performance to SecMI and significantly higher TPR @ 1\% FPR with the cost of only two queries, which is much faster than the 12\textasciitilde62 queries required for SecMI in this paper.
+We demonstrate its effectiveness on a continuous-time diffusion model, GradTTS, and two discrete-time diffusion models, DDPM and Stable Diffusion.
+Experimental results indicate that our proposed method can achieve similar AUC performance to SecMI and significantly higher TPR @ 1\% FPR with the cost of only 2 queries, which is much faster than the 12\textasciitilde62 queries required for SecMI in this paper.
 Additionally, we analyze the vulnerability of models in TTS, an audio generation tasks.
 The results suggest that diffusion models with the image-like output (mel-spectrogram) are more vulnerable than those with the audio output.
 Therefore, for privacy concerns, we recommend employing models with audio outputs in text-to-speech tasks.

 \textbf{Limitation and Broader Impacts} ~ The purpose of our method is to identify whether a given sample is part of the training set.
 This capability can be leveraged to safeguard privacy rights by detecting instances of personal information being unlawfully used for training purposes.
 However, it is important to note that our method could also potentially result in privacy leaking.
 For instance, this could occur when anonymous data is labeled by determining whether a sample is part of the training set or as a part of data reconstruction attack.
-It is worth mentioning that our method solely relies on the diffusion model's output, but it does require the intermediate output.
+It is worth mentioning that our method solely relies on the diffusion model's output as we discussed in the threat model, but it does require the intermediate output.
 This dependency on the intermediate output may pose a limitation to our method.